CarVac/MeleeConchRuleset/ruleset.md

 Dedicated Modifier Input: Any Modifier Input that influences no Outputs when actuated alone or in concert with other Dedicated Modifiers

-Influence: to be one of the inputs used by the controller to determine the state of an Output
+Influence: to be one of the Inputs used by the controller to determine the state of an Output

 # General